Meshal Alawein

 Engineering philosophy: Offline-first, zero-dependency systems with mathematical rigor.
 Preference for formal methods (Category Theory, JSON Schema, predicate-based validation) over ad-hoc validation.
 Strong emphasis on auditability — all executing code must be in-repository and inspectable.

-AI tooling environment: Operates with 103 globally installed Gemini CLI extensions, 16+ MCP servers in Claude Code, and a suite of locally developed plugins (morphism, governance, repo-superpowers).
+AI tooling environment: Operates with 103 globally installed Gemini CLI extensions, 16+ MCP servers in Claude Code, and a suite of locally developed plugins (kohyr, governance, repo-superpowers).
 Has established a comprehensive set of SOPs (Extensions Operational Protocol) governing which tools to invoke for each class of task.

 Current focus (Q1 2026):